franiiss/PSMC-FAC/README.md

 # PSMC-FAC
-False-negative rate Automated Correction in low-coverage genomes:A statistical framework for correcting loss of heterozygosity in low-coverage genomic demographic inference
+False-negative rate Automated Correction in low-coverage genomes: A statistical framework for correcting loss of heterozygosity in low-coverage genomic demographic inference

 This repository compiles the scripts needed to perform PSMC analysis coupled with FNR correction.